jgeraigery/SpotlightHelp/pages/ConnectUnix/unix_component_status.md

 ---
 title: Status
-summary: "The condition of the Unix Server.
+summary: "The condition of the Unix/Linux Server.
 Green indicates that no alarms have been raised.
 Yellow and red indicate that Spotlight has raised an alarm."
 sidebar: c_unix_sidebar
 permalink: unix_component_status.html
 folder: ConnectUnix